khannashiv/Kubernetes-Practice/Configmap-and-secret/implementation.md

-## Implementation of config map in the form of environment variable as well as volume mount.
+## Implementation of config map as well as secret in the form of environment variable as well as volume mount.

-**ConfigMap Definition & Definition**
+**ConfigMap Definition**

 - A ConfigMap is an API object that lets you store configuration for other objects to use.
 Unlike most Kubernetes objects that have a spec, a ConfigMap has data and binaryData fields.
 These fields accept key-value pairs as their values.